The problem

 Myths debunked

 It is important to have an efficient boiler that is suitable for the requirements of each situation.
-The engineers should assess the exact needs and the boiler provided to accelerate the drying of the screed should be the appropriate size and power rating.
-Ideal Heat have a programme of continuous investment in industry leading equipment and training, our reputation as a leading provider of temporary boiler hire depends on it.
+The engineers should assess the specific needs of each project, and the industrial boiler provided to accelerate the drying of the screed should be the appropriate size and power rating.
+Ideal Heat Solutions has a programme of continuous investment in industry-leading equipment and training; our reputation as a leading provider of temporary boiler hire depends on it.

-4. Lift time pressure off you and the work-force
+- Time pressure is lifted off you and the work-force

 ✓ Meeting deadlines